JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **Male sea horses are the ones that get impregnated rather than the females.
-Males have a pouch on their belly that provides incubation for the female?s eggs and they can have up to 1500 babies at one time**.
+And here is a just a random fact -  **After 8 months, babies are more likely to get a diaper rash**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)